Polarizer Filters: They’re Not Just for Landscape Photography

 At some point, the mistake all of us make as photographers is we go through a phase where we apply the new trick we learned to everything we shoot.
 Although there are many cool things you can do with a polarizer, it’s not something you should shoot with all the time.
 Don’t be afraid to get creative with it, but there are some subjects and situations where it will definitely not work well.

-Sometimes refelctions define the subject.
+Sometimes reflections define the subject.

 Think of a water glass for a moment.
 The glass and water themselves are transparent.
-Refelctions define the shape and edges, giving the glass a more three-dimensional appearance.
+Reflections define the shape and edges, giving the glass a more three-dimensional appearance.
 Sometimes using a polarizer can make the glass look flat and dimensionless, but sometimes it can really help.

 When Removing Reflections is too Revealing